 Skip to main content

-As a background in. grappling is foundational to our practice, we use a modified version (called kumi uchi that instills tactical awareness in striking and weapons-based environments.
+Grappling ability is foundational to our practice, and we use a modified version (simply called kumi uchi that instills tactical awareness in striking and weapons-based environments.

-We also practice some classical weaponr to integrate body organization, conditioning, and intent.
-As these have less direct application today, more freestyle fencing components are employed.
+We practice some classical weaponry to integrate body organization, conditioning, and intent.

-As the etiquette within the martial tradition conveys vital aspects of psychological preparation, essential elements are retained in our study
+As traditional etiquette within the martial tradition, rather than being empty ritual, often conveys vital aspects of psychological conditioning, essential elements are retained in our study

 A standard judogi or aikidogi, white or unbleached, with a white belt is our usual practice wear.